Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

               />
 ```

-Simple, right? you’ve already completed all the hard work by defining and building out components.
+Simple, right? you already completed all the hard work by defining and building out components.
 Now you have the relaxing job of just adding in the component.
 The only remaining thing is to wire up the `Form` component’s props, namely the `handleFormSubmit` event and the `formFields`.
-Youe’ve passed along the fields array from your JSON file into the `formFields` prop.
+You passed along the fields array from your JSON file into the `formFields` prop.

-With the `handleFormSubmit` prop, you’re going to run an inline arrow function here that receives a values object containing the form field names and their values, and immediately call the `setSubmittedFormValues` to update these names in state.
+With the `handleFormSubmit` prop, you run an inline arrow function that receives a values object containing the form field names and their values, and immediately call the `setSubmittedFormValues` to update these names in state.

 As soon as the value of `submittedFormValues` in state changes, the component will render again, and your notification area will be populated (assuming of course that submittedFormValues contains any values!).